VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 - **Identical state, identical action**
 - User clicks position 2 (CTR = 0.30, random draw fails this time)
 - User does not engage further
-- **Return**: $G_B = 0$ (no clicks → no purchase)
+- **Return**: $G_B = 0$ (no clicks -> no purchase)

 **Vanilla REINFORCE gradient:**
 - Episode A: $\nabla_\theta J \approx \nabla \log \pi_\theta(a_0|s_0) \cdot (45 - 10) = \nabla \log \pi \cdot 35$ (huge positive push)
 - Episode B: $\nabla_\theta J \approx \nabla \log \pi_\theta(a_0|s_0) \cdot (0 - 10) = \nabla \log \pi \cdot (-10)$ (negative push)

 The policy receives **contradictory gradients for the same state-action pair** because the scalar baseline $b = 10$ cannot distinguish state quality.
-The agent is chasing ghosts—lucky outcomes that don't reflect systematic skill.
+The agent is chasing ghosts---lucky outcomes that don't reflect systematic skill.

 !!! danger "Failure Mode: Ghost Chasing"
     Vanilla REINFORCE reinforces actions that precede high returns, even when those returns are due to environmental luck rather than policy quality.
 In our stochastic simulator:
     - 90% of episodes yield $G_t = 0$ (no purchase)
     - 10% yield $G_t \in [30, 60]$ (purchase with variable GMV)

-    A single lucky episode can produce a gradient magnitude 10× larger than typical episodes, causing the policy to "chase" that lucky trajectory and destabilize.
+    A single lucky episode can produce a gradient magnitude 10x larger than typical episodes, causing the policy to "chase" that lucky trajectory and destabilize.

 ---